 Tip 2: Create an event

-Facebook has a built in event feature that’s super easy to use and highly shareable.
+Facebook has a built-in event feature that’s super easy to use and highly shareable.
 Is your church having a Christmas pageant or Christmas Eve Candlelight service?
 Create a Facebook event to invite your community!
-The cover photo for you event will be the first thing people see, so make sure it’s Christmas themed and engaging.
+The cover photo for your event will be the first thing people see, so make sure it’s Christmas themed and engaging.
 The size is 1920 pixels x 1080 pixels.
-Write an inviting, engaging and informative description to your event and make sure to add some keywords like “Kid-friendly” or “Christmas” so people can easily find your event.
+Write an inviting, engaging and informative description of your event and make sure to add some keywords like “Kid-friendly” or “Christmas” so people can easily find your event.
 Then, have your members share the event and RSVP so they are reminded to come!

 Pro Tip: You can “boost” your event and reach more people for just $5!